tulimid1/what-is-covering-me/paper.md

 cover type from 54 cartographic variables describing a plethora of 30x30 meter regions of the Roosevelt National Forest.
-To accomplish this, we created an ensemble classifier consisting of several linear and non-linear classifiers. $K$NN was our strongest classifier with an accuracy of 96.87%.
+To accomplish this, we created an ensemble classifier consisting of several linear and non-linear classifiers. $$K$$NN was our strongest classifier with an accuracy of 96.87%.
 The rest of our models performed moderately with accuracies between 61.70% and 71.66% (i.e. LDA, Logistic, QDA, SVM).
 To combine each classifier's prediction we used an unweighted majority vote, which has been shown to increase performance [[10]](#references).

-Our ensemble classification performed poorly when compared to $K$NN with an accuracy of 75.35%; however, it did perform better than each of our moderate classifiers.
+Our ensemble classification performed poorly when compared to $$K$$NN with an accuracy of 75.35%; however, it did perform better than each of our moderate classifiers.
 It also performed better than all neural network used by Blackard and Dean, which achieved an accuracy of \~71%